-alarmInterval OBJECT-TYPE SYNTAX INTEGER ACCESS read-write STATUS mandatory DESCRIPTION "The interval in seconds over which the data is sampled and compared with the rising and falling thresholds.
-When setting this variable, care should be given to ensure that the variable being monitored will not exceed 2^31 - 1 and roll over the alarmValue object during the interval.
+"An index that uniquely identifies an entry in the alarm table.
+Each such entry defines a diagnostic sample at a particular interval for an object on the device." ::= { alarmEntry 1 } alarmInterval OBJECT-TYPE SYNTAX INTEGER ACCESS read-write STATUS mandatory DESCRIPTION "The interval in seconds over which the data is sampled and compared with the rising and falling thresholds.
+When setting this variable, care should be taken in the case of deltaValue sampling - the interval should be set short enough that the sampled variable is very unlikely to increase or decrease by more than 2 - 1 during a single sampling interval.
 This object may not be modified if the associated alarmStatus object is equal to valid(1)." ::= { alarmEntry 2 } alarmVariable OBJECT-TYPE SYNTAX OBJECT IDENTIFIER ACCESS read-write STATUS mandatory DESCRIPTION "The object identifier of the particular variable to be sampled.
 Only variables that resolve to an ASN.1 primitive type of INTEGER (INTEGER, Counter, Gauge, or TimeTicks) may be sampled.
 Because SNMP access control is articulated entirely in terms of the contents of MIB views, no access control mechanism exists that can restrict the value of this object to identify only those objects that exist in a particular MIB view.
 Because there is thus no acceptable means of restricting the read access that could be obtained through the alarm mechanism, the probe must only grant write access to this object in those views that have read access to all objects on the probe.
 During a set operation, if the supplied variable name is not available in the selected MIB view, a badValue error must be returned.
 If at any time the variable name of an established alarmEntry is no longer available in the selected MIB view, the probe must change the status of this alarmEntry to invalid(4).

-This object may not be modified if the associated

-alarmStatus object is equal to valid(1)."

-::= { alarmEntry 3 }

-'''

-alarmSampleType OBJECT-TYPE

-SYNTAX INTEGER {

-absoluteValue(1),

-deltaValue(2)

-}

-ACCESS read-write

-STATUS mandatory

-DESCRIPTION

-"The method of sampling the selected variable and

-calculating the value to be compared against the

-thresholds.
-If the value of this object is

-absoluteValue(1), the value of the selected variable

-will be compared directly with the thresholds at the

-end of the sampling interval.
-If the value of this
+This object may not be modified if the associated alarmStatus object is equal to valid(1)." ::= { alarmEntry 3 } alarmSampleType OBJECT-TYPE SYNTAX INTEGER { absoluteValue(1), deltaValue(2) } ACCESS read-write STATUS mandatory DESCRIPTION "The method of sampling the selected variable and calculating the value to be compared against the thresholds.
+If the value of this object is absoluteValue(1), the value of the selected variable will be compared directly with the thresholds at the end of the sampling interval.
+If the value of this object is deltaValue(2), the value of the selected variable at the last sample will be subtracted from the current value, and the difference compared with the thresholds.
+This object may not be modified if the associated alarmStatus object is equal to valid(1)." ::= { alarmEntry 4 } alarmValue OBJECT-TYPE period.

+SYNTAX INTEGER ACCESS read-only STATUS mandatory DESCRIPTION "The value of the statistic during the last sampling period.
+For example, if the sample type is deltaValue, this value will be the difference between the samples at the beginning and end of the period.
+If the sample type is absoluteValue, this value will be the sampled value at the end of the

-object is deltaValue(2), the value of the selected
+This is the value that is compared with the rising and falling thresholds.

-variable at the last sample will be subtracted from

-the current value, and the difference compared with

-the thresholds.

-This object may not be modified if the associated

-alarmStatus object is equal to valid(1)."

-::= { alarmEntry 4 }

-alarmValue OBJECT-TYPE

-SYNTAX INTEGER

-ACCESS read-only

-STATUS mandatory

-DESCRIPTION

-"The value of the statistic during the last sampling

-period.
-The value during the current sampling period

-is not made available until the period is completed."

-::= { alarmEntry 5 }

-alarmStartupAlarm OBJECT-TYPE

-SYNTAX INTEGER {

-risingAlarm(1),

-fallingAlarm(2),

-risingOrFallingAlarm(3)

-}

-ACCESS read-write

-STATUS mandatory

-DESCRIPTION

-"The alarm that may be sent when this entry is first

-set to valid.
-If the first sample after this entry

-becomes valid is greater than or equal to the

-risingThreshold and alarmStartupAlarm is equal to

-risingAlarm(1) or risingOrFallingAlarm(3), then a

-single rising alarm will be generated.
-If the first

-'''